ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### Adaptive font sizes for options

 Polls and binary polls can adapt their font-sizes according to the content types.
-When they are created, depending on the number of lines that they have for the option text, they can increase or decrease the font size.
-The font-size will default to the largest possible that accommodates all the texts being measured.
-For instance, if one of the options requires a small font-size (because it has a lot of text) but the other options don't, the small font-size will be used for all the texts involved.
-Note that this only optimizes the content of the components to fit better, but they don't change the inherent size of the components.
+Depending on the number of lines that they have for the option text, they can increase or decrease the font size.
+The font-size will default to the largest possible that accommodates all the texts measured.
+For instance, if one of the options requires a small font-size (because it has a lot of text) but the other options don't, all the involved text elements will use a small font-size.
+Note that this only optimizes the content of the options to fit better, but they don't change the inherent size of the elements.

 Binary polls only on post-selection will show different font-sizes for the options.
 They will hold a large font-size if all the options are either emojis or have short texts (length <= 3).
-Medium font-size will be used if at least one of the options are longer than 3 characters but both can be displayed in one line; and small font-size will be used if at least one option has two lines.
+The element will use medium font-size if at least one of the options are longer than 3 characters but both can be displayed in one line; and small font-size if at least one option has two lines.

 Polls will also adapt the font-size of the options depending on the content.
 If all the options fit in one line, they will use a large font-size.
-If any of the options require 2 lines, all the options will be reduced in size to accommodate the option text in the chip.
+If any of the options require 2 lines, all the options will reduce in size to accommodate the option text in the chip.

 For a live demo, check out the [binary-poll](https://codepen.io/mszylkowski/pen/oNxogoV) and [poll](https://codepen.io/mszylkowski/pen/ZEWaBoZ) Codepens, and change the option texts (be sure to select "Answered" on the binary-poll demo to see the size change).